Rose Smith

 RESEARCH PROFILE

-My research focuses on the intersections of museum studies, memory politics, with a particular emphasis on how post-communist societies in Central Europe engage with their recent past.
+My research focuses on the intersections of museum studies, memory politics, and postcolonial theory, with a particular emphasis on how post-communist societies in Central Europe engage with their recent past.
 My current work develops the concept of “the post-communist exotic,” an analytical framework that examines how memories of state socialism are repackaged and recontextualized in museums to shape national and transnational identities.
 Through case studies in the Czech Republic, Hungary, and Poland, I explore how exhibitions strategically exoticize the communist era, aligning with broader political, cultural, and commercial agendas.

 Beyond this core focus, I engage with interdisciplinary discussions on the ethics of memory representation, the role of museums in shaping public history, and the ways in which historical narratives are mobilized for political and economic purposes.
+I am also actively involved in collaborative projects, including contributing to initiatives with the Memory Studies Association.

 Journal Articles